Your Daily Pharma Scoop: Gilead, Some History; Biogen's Spinraza, MDCO New Data, REPH Action Date

 Amicus Therapeutics (FOLD): Chardan Capital reiterates buy raising target from $16.50 to $18.50.
 We have written on FOLD.

-Gilead Sciences (GILD): Leerink Swann raise target from $87.00 to $89.00 with market perform rating; CIBC and Oppenheimer Holdings initiate coverage with market perform rating; Jefferies Group LLC initiates with positive rating.
+Gilead Sciences: Leerink Swann raise target from $87.00 to $89.00 with market perform rating; CIBC and Oppenheimer Holdings initiate coverage with market perform rating; Jefferies Group LLC initiates with positive rating.
 We have covered GILD extensively.

 Galmed Pharmaceuticals (GLMD): Maxim Group set target of $14 with buy rating.